puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 ## Usage over the Orchestrator transport

-The peadm::upgrade plan can be used with the Orchestrator (pcp) transport, provided that the Bolt executor is running as root on the master.
-To use the Orchestrator transport prepare an inventory file such as the following to set the default transport to be `pcp`, but the master specifically to be `local`.
+The peadm::upgrade plan can be used with the Orchestrator (pcp) transport, provided that the Bolt executor is running as root on the primary.
+To use the Orchestrator transport prepare an inventory file such as the following to set the default transport to be `pcp`, but the replica specifically to be `local`.

 ```
 ---